Muukid/muTrueType/README.md

 ```

+Note that `id_delta` is incorrectly defined in Apple's TrueType reference manual as being an unsigned 16-bit array; it is a signed 16-bit array.

 #### Get format 4 information

 The function `mu_truetype_get_format_4` is used to get information about a format 4 cmap subtable, defined below: